Eggland's Best is sued over saturated fat claims for its eggs

 "No reasonable consumer would interpret Eggland's Best's on-label representation about saturated fat content to mean that the products actually contain more saturated fat than 'regular eggs,'" the complaint said.

+"We fully stand behind our product claims, which are supported by rigorous quality control measures including approximately 75,000 laboratory tests per year," it said in a statement.
+"Eggland's Best remains committed to providing a superior nutritional product for its consumers."

-Eggland's Best, a cooperative, did not immediately respond on Wednesday to requests for comment.
-Cal-Maine Foods, the largest U.S. egg producer and a member of the cooperative, did not immediately respond to similar requests.
+Cal-Maine Foods, the largest U.S. egg producer and a member of the cooperative, did not immediately respond to requests for comment.

-P. Renee Wicklund, a lawyer at Richman Law & Policy representing Vilchis, also did not immediately respond to requests for comment.
+Vilchis' lawyer P. Renee Wicklund, a lawyer at Richman Law & Policy, did not immediately respond to similar requests.

 The complaint seeks unspecified damages for egg purchasers for violations of Illinois laws against consumer fraud and deceptive trade practices.